 - During sophomore and junior years, you should begin determining your project topic as well as work to identify a faculty project adviser.

-- To find your faculty project adviser, you may look at the digital repository to find past advisers of similar projects, speak with your academic adviser or Honors program staff, or utilize the Iowa State University Research Database to view faculty members across campus and their research topics of interest.
+- To find your faculty project adviser, you may look at the digital repository to find past advisers of similar projects or speak with your academic adviser or Honors program staff.

 - Once you've determined your project topic and found your faculty project adviser, complete your college's project proposal form by September 21 (to present in spring) or February 21 (to present in fall).